scottlamb/moonfire-nvr/design/schema.md

   associated with the segment, including the sample-by-sample contents of the MPEG-4 `stbl` box.
 At 30 fps, a row is expected to require roughly 4 KB of storage (2 bytes per sample, plus some fixed overhead).
-  **TODO:** more efficient to split each row in two, putting the blob in a separate table? not every access needs the blob.

 Putting the metadata on flash means metadata operations can be fast (sub-millisecond random access, with parallelism) and do not take precious